Create an app from scratchContribute

 Make the view dynamic

 Now that we have a global counter data we will use it in our counter view.
-To use data in a view you have to query it in your view declaration.
+To use data in a view you have to query it in your view declaration directly in the manifest.

 }